Nil Ratan Sircar – NRS Medical College

-Nil Ratan Sarkar Medical College (NRS) also known as NRS Medical College was established by the British government on 1st December, 1873.
-It was initially named Sealdah Medical School followed by Campbell Medical School and after India’s independence it was named after the freedom fighter Nil Ratan Sarkar in 1950.
+Nil Ratan Sircar Medical College also known as NRS Medical College was established by the British government on 1st December, 1873.
+It was initially named Sealdah Medical School followed by Campbell Medical School and after India’s independence it was named after the freedom fighter Nil Ratan Sircar in 1950.
 It is situated in the heart of Kolkata, India and is recognized under the Medical Council of India.
 It is run by the Government of West Bengal and is affiliated to West Bengal University of Health Sciences.
 NRS Medical College offers both; Under-Graduate and Post-Graduate degrees.Its aim is to develop doctors through a rigorous scholarly experience in Bio-medical related research.
-NRS Medical College aims to develop skills for scholarly investigation, pursuit of discovery, and transmission of knowledge to other, including research and clinic practice.
-Students will also develop the ability to recognize the delivery of health in a multi culture region of the World while gaining an understanding of the country’s cultural, political and historical context and their impact on health and health care delivery.
+NRS Medical College aims to develop skills for scholarly investigation, the pursuit of discovery, and transmission of knowledge to others, including research and clinic practice.
+Students will also develop the ability to recognize the delivery of health in a multi-culture region of the World while gaining an understanding of the country’s cultural, political and historical context and their impact on health and health care delivery.

 - General candidate’s minimum age should be 17 years old and maximum age should be 25 years old.